centrebalearbiodiversitat/biodumpy/docs/source/modules/NCBI.rst

 Retrieve comprehensive metadata from NCBI
 -----------------------------------------

 In this example, we download the information from NCBI setting the parameter ``bulk`` to *True*.
 We download the data from the "nucleotide" database in GeneBank format.
 Do not underestimate the parameter ``query_type`` since it defines the type of query search.
 This function is based on biopython `Entrez`_ module.

-In this example, we set the parameter ``bulk`` to *True* because we know that the information to download is relatively small.
+We set the parameter ``bulk`` to *True* because we know that the information to download is relatively small.
 Before setting this parameter to *True*, we recommend checking the size of the taxa information to avoid potential issues with computer memory.

 .. _Entrez: https://biopython.org/docs/1.75/api/Bio.Entrez.html